-Install the drawer liners and now I cannot wait to fill it.
+Installed the drawer liners and now I cannot wait to fill it.
 It’s quite new so I’m not sure how I want to lay it out just yet.
 I’m sure that will be a future project.
-For the time being, I’m going to pack whatever fits.
-This way I can clear some room in the shop.
+For the time being, I’m going to pack whatever fits, and this way I can clear up some room in the shop.

 For added security, the workbench comes with a lock system.
 The locking system uses one lock cam, which locks all drawers at one time.

-The two bottom drawer has two sets of drawers slides for heavier items.
+The two bottom drawers have two sets of drawers slides for heavier items.